 If you stop to think for a moment of the environment that motorsport harnesses have to operate in, it’s a pretty mean place.

 - Extremes of temperature

 - Electrical noise

-Cimbian UK, working as exclusive distributor for CableEye from CAMI Research, have many years of helping people to both improve their processes and up-rate their testing to ensure that cabling leaves the assembly department ready for reliable operation.
+Cimbian UK, working as exclusive distributor for CableEye from CAMI Research, has many years of helping people to both improve their processes and, up-rate their testing to ensure that cable-harnesses leave the assembly department ready for reliable, long-life operation.

-CableEye provides two real options for testing motorsport harnesses:
+CableEye provides two real options for testing motorsport cable-harnesses:

 - A low-voltage system (M3U) for testing continuity between programmable thresholds as well as measuring resistance and testing diodes.

 - A high-voltage (HiPot) system (HVX) which does everything the M3U does but also provides a parametric test at high-voltage to test for insulation breakdown and/or whiskers.

 The unique measurement algorithms used in CableEye ensure that every point is tested against every other point at high speed, and is tested using a bi-polar method to ensure that the continuity is good in both directions.